-- History 241: Colonial Latin America, from Conquest to Independence
+- History 241: Colonial Latin America, Conquest to Independence OR

 Note: Honors Thesis units should be taken under the department of the advising professor.
 In the past some students have used a Hilldale Project or a Wisconsin Idea Fellowship as an alternative to the Thesis requirement.